pixl8/Preside-Documentation/docs/02.devguides/38.dataexporters/page.md

 }
 ```

-### Enable in object property level
+### Configure at object property level

-There is two property annotations control this behaviour:
+Two property attributes control the expansion behaviour:

 1. Set `dataExportAllowExpandFields` attribute to `true` on a `many-to-one` property to allow related object fields to be included in a data export.
-2. Set `excludeNestedDataExport` attribute to `true` on any of the related object's properties to prevent them from being able to be included in a data export from the related context.
+2. Set `excludeNestedDataExport` attribute to `true` on any property to prevent that property from being included as an option when the object is nested.
+Note that `excludeDataExport` still applies and excludes a property from any data export.

 ```luceescript
 // /preside-objects/foo.cfc